leoschleier/.dotfiles/README.md

 To setup GitHub Copilot with Neovim, use `:Copilot setup`.
 Press `Tab` in insert mode to accept the suggestion and `Ctrl-]` to dismiss.

-## Markdown Preview

-To preview a markdown file, run `:MarkdownPreview`.